Ssriram83/cloud-endure-workshop/content/lab/4_Recovery/_index.en.md

 {{% notice info %}}
-After a failover and a failback cycle, our machines will yet again undergo the initiation sequence.
+After a successfull failover and a failback cycle, our machines will undergo the initiation sequence.
 {{% /notice %}}